 A lot of people grew up loving The Adventures of Milo and Otis, a 1986 movie about a dog and kitten duo who undertake a perilous river journey.
 However, once fans hear some alleged behind-the-scenes details, they tend to like it a lot less.

-It has long been suggested that at least 20 kittens were killed during the making of the film due to the crew putting them in hazardous situations like tossing them into the river.
-A producer is also said to have broken the paw of one cat so it would limp appropriately on-screen.
+It has long been suggested that at least 20 cats were slain during the making of the film due to the crew putting them in hazardous situations like tossing them into the river.
 Another scene involves the pug encountering a bear, and is said to have been filmed with insufficient safety precautions.

 The American Humane Association attempted to verify these claims, but was unable to do so.